simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **commodities** - all commodity symbols used must be [declared](#commodity-error-checking).
-  This guards against mistyping or omitting commodity symbols. commodity declarations also set their precision for display and transaction balancing.
+  This guards against mistyping or omitting commodity symbols.
+  Declaring commodities also sets their precision for display and transaction balancing.

 - **accounts** - all account names used must be [declared](#account-error-checking).
   This prevents the use of mis-spelled or outdated account names.